 The doctors and nurses took care of David, and my friends and family showered us with check-ins, food, gifts, and so much love, together reminding us that God gives us what we need.
 Being a parent, I believe, is a giant exercise in trusting God.
 And when my faith wavers I have to ask myself the same question over and over: if I can’t entrust my kids to God of the universe, then who can I trust them with?

 Since David turned four, people have been commenting that he is looking so grown up.
-It’s true, he is.
+It’s true, he does.
 He’s taller, leaner, longer.
 He looks nothing like a baby anymore.
 He has a full head of big kid hair and instead of a chubby belly he has actual muscles now.
 He looks grown up until he’s sitting in a hospital bed, wearing a hospital gown.
 Then he suddenly looks absolutely tiny, helpless, and not unlike mama’s little baby who still asks me to hold him, the same little boy who still loves to read books curled in my lap.